- Twospotted spider mites can infest over 200 species of plants.

 - After hatching, the mites build colonies on the undersides of leaves and produce webbing over infested leave surfaces.
 This webbing gives them the name "spider" mites.

-They use piercing-sucking mouthparts to feed on the underside of leaves and needles.
+- They use piercing-sucking mouthparts to feed on the sap on the underside of leaves and needles.

-- This injury produces tiny white or yellow spots or "stippling" on leaves and needles a stippled or mottled appearance.
+- This injury produces tiny white or yellow spots, giving leaves and needles a stippled or mottled appearance.

 - Webbing indicates a spider mite infestation.